Tanzania Motorcycle Adventure

 Itinerary

-Pick up at Kilimanjaro International Airport and transfer to your hotel for the night located on the outskirts of the city of Arusha town.
-Check in and settle into your accommodation followed by a meet by your host.
-Overnight in Arusha at Forest Hill Hotel.
+Pick up at Kilimanjaro International Airport and transfer to your hotel for the night, located on the outskirts of Arusha town.
+Upon arrival, check in and settle into your accommodation before meeting your host for a welcome briefing about your upcoming Tanzania Motorcycle Adventure.

 Dinner and overnight at Africa Safari Lake Natron.